socketio/socket.io/docs/API.md

 #### Flag: 'hasBinary'

-Specifies whether there is binary data in the data to send.
-Increases preformance when specified.
+Specifies whether there is binary data in the emmited data.
+Increases performance when specified.
 Can be `true` or `false`.

 ```js
 var io = require('socket.io')();